-It took many trial and errors in order to successfully pull the delicate mochi dough over the ice cream.
+It took many trials and errors to successfully pull the delicate mochi dough over the ice cream.
 Experts in construction and microbiology were brought in to perfect mochi ice cream as we know it today.
 Classic ice cream flavors such as vanilla, chocolate and strawberry are often used, but you'll also find Kona coffee, green tea, plum wine, and red bean have also become popular in recent years.

-- 1 pint green tea ice cream
+1 pint green tea ice cream

-- 3/4 cup sweet glutinous rice flour
+3/4 cup sweet glutinous rice flour

-- 1/4 cup sugar
+1/4 cup granulated sugar

-- 2 teaspoons matcha powder
+2 teaspoons matcha powder

-- 3/4 cup water
+3/4 cup water